manassaloi/manassaloi.github.io/_posts/2019-08-27-learn-business-strategy.markdown

 ### Frameworks from some of my fav books on Strategy

-1. **[My fav one: Thiel’s 7 questions](https://manassaloi.com/booksummaries/2019/08/23/zero-one-peter-thiel.html)**: He explains how Tesla is different from other clean tech companies (check the end of the post).
+1. **[Thiel’s 7 questions](https://manassaloi.com/booksummaries/2019/08/23/zero-one-peter-thiel.html)**: He explains how Tesla is different from other clean tech companies (check the end of the post).
 Zero to One is a must read if you work in startups/planning to startup.

 2. **[Hamilton’s 7 powers:](https://manassaloi.com/booksummaries/2019/08/22/seven-powers-hamilton-helmer.html)** Scale economics, Network economics, Counter positioning, Switching cost, Branding, Cornered resources, Process power.
 Something you should read if you are interested in business strategy.